anebz/cloud/Accreditations/aws_solutions_associate.md

   * On the NACL (access to whole subnet), add inbound + outbound rule to allow SSH to instance
   	- NACL are stateless
   	- if you only enabled an Inbound rule in NACL, the traffic can only go in but the SSH response will not go out since there is no Outbound rule
-* To accelerate HPC apps, add an Elastic Fabric Adapter (EFA), which is a network device
+* To accelerate HPC apps, add an Elastic Fabric Adapter (EFA), which is a network device but doesn't work for Windows instances.
+For Windows instances, use Elastic Network Adapter (ENA)

 #### 1.1.1.
 Autoscaling